kevinash/1plus-ai/README.md

 [![http://1plus-ai.com](images/1plus-ai.jpg)](http://1plus-ai.com)

-1+AI Humans working with AI
+1+AI Humans creating with AI

+What can a single person do with AI?
 This is a list of projects created by humans with AI.

 ## 1+AI Projects